awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

-\*AWS Identity and Access Management \(IAM\) resources are *global resources*\.
-Global resources are not tied to an individual region and can be used in all regions\.
-The configuration details for a global resource are the same in all regions\.
-For more information, see [Selecting Which Resources AWS Config Records](select-resources.md)\.

 AWS Config includes inline policies with the configuration details that it records\.
+For more information on inline policies, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) in the IAM User Guide\.

 ## AWS Key Management Service<a name="awskeymanagementservice"></a>